bitemyapp/teef/posts/2015-08-23-why-we-dont-chuck-readers-into-web-apps.md

 ## Why can't I learn Haskell the way I learned $BOGOLANG?

-Because `$BOZOLANG` is just like every other language you've already learned.
+Because `$BOGOLANG` is just like every other language you've already learned.
 Hash-mappy/stringy/numby/mutatey whatevers.

 ## But why does Haskell take so long to learn?